8. 8 Other types of studies

-All potential new drugs have to be studied in RCTs before they can be approved.
+All new drugs are studied in RCTs before they can be approved.

 Cohort studies are usually observational and longitudinal.

-However, because patients are not randomised to different treatments and know which treatment they receive (ie are not blinded), results have to be interpreted carefully to try to rule out other things that might explain the results (called ‘confounding factors’).
+- Results have to be interpreted carefully to try to alow for other things that might explain the results (called ‘confounding factors’).

 These studies are usually observational and retrospective.

-A group of patients with a symptom (cases) is compared to similar patients without the symptom (controls) in order to try and identify what factors either caused the symptom or protected against it.
+A group of people with a symptom or illness (cases) is compared to a similar group without the symptom or infection (controls).
+This is to find out what factors either caused the symptom or prevented it.

-These studies are usually quick studies to look at the scale of a problem.
-For example, what percentage of a population are HIV-positive; or what percentage of people have lipodystrophy etc.
+These are usually quick studies to identify the scale of a problem.

-They can identify prevalence of an illness (how many people have a disease at any one point in time) but not the incidence of an illness (how many people will develop an illness over time).
+Cross-sectional studies can identify prevalence of an illness (how many people have this at one time) but not the incidence of an illness (how many people will develop an illness over time).

-They cannot prove that one thing causes another or whether an intervention improves health.
+They can report associations – for example that smokers might have higher blood pressure – but they cannot prove that one thing causes another or whether an intervention improves health.